Ibi Watson

-Ibrahim Davis Watson-Boye (born January 6, 1998) is an American professional basketball player who last played for the College Park Skyhawks of the NBA G League.
+Ibrahim Davis Watson-Boye (born January 6, 1998) is an American professional basketball player who last played for the Ottawa BlackJacks of the Canadian Elite Basketball League (CEBL).
 He played college basketball for the Dayton Flyers and Michigan Wolverines.

 High school career

 During his first two years of high school, Watson attended Athens High School in The Plains, Ohio.
 He was a basketball teammate of Joe Burrow.
 For his junior season, Watson transferred to Pickerington High School Central in Pickerington, Ohio.
 He averaged 19.2 points through two years at the school and earned First Team Division I All-Ohio honors as a senior.
 He initially committed to playing college basketball for Michigan over offers from Dayton and Indiana, among others.

 College career

 As a freshman at Michigan, Watson served as a reserve and received limited minutes.
 He averaged 2.2 points in 5.2 minutes per game as a sophomore, helping his team to the 2018 National Championship Game.
 After the season, Watson transferred to the University of Dayton and found a great home.
 Watson sat out his next year due to transfer rules.
-During the 2019-2020 season, Watson served as the sixth man and averaged 10.1 points per game and shot nearly 40% from three-point range.
+During the 2019–2020 season, Watson served as the sixth man and averaged 10.1 points per game and shot nearly 40% from three-point range.
 On December 23, 2019, he scored a career-high 30 points in an 81–53 win over Grambling State.
 As a junior, he was a critical piece in helping Dayton achieve a Top 3 NCAA ranking, and a program-record 29 wins.

 As a senior, Watson was named to the Third Team All-Atlantic 10.
-He finished 10th in the conference in scoring (15.8) and third in three-point field-goal percentage and three-pointers made (.427, 61-143).
+He finished 10th in the conference in scoring (15.8) and third in three-point field-goal percentage and three-pointers made (.427, 61–143).